Get out of the pool and into the outdoors!

 If you are considering buying a second hand wetsuit it will almost certainly have nicks and tears in it and could be about to fall apart so inspect it carefully before wasting money.
 And, as a note to bear in mind, it is almost guaranteed that the previous owner will have peed in it…

-In a race you will not normally be allowed socks or gloves, but in good, old Blighty they will make a world of difference in preventing you from chilling down in the water when out for a swim.
+In a race you will not normally be allowed gloves or socks, but in good, old Blighty they will make a world of difference in preventing you from chilling down in the water when out for a swim.
 Using neoprene socks and neoprene gloves will extend your outdoor season and will lengthen the time you can spend swimming in the water.
 Socks are also useful for protecting you from treading on something ungodly under the water with your bare feet, and will stop you stubbing your feet on a barnacle covered rock.

 Likewise a neoprene hat (affectionately known in some circles as a ‘prat hat’) keeps your head and cheeks warm and toasty.
 You are also allowed to race in a hat, so it is worth investing in one.